 We stayed in the first loop right past the Camp Office in Site #21.

-Site #21 has some great water views overall, but the small inlet its on the weekend we visited was muddy-colored and not great for dog swimming, unfortunately.
+Site #21 has some great water views overall.
+On the weekend we visited, the small inlet was muddy-colored and not great for dog swimming, unfortunately.
 This could have been due to recent rains or just the natural churning of the lake.

 On the flip side, mornings were sunny and bright!

-Site #21 is a bit secluded from the other sites with trees and has plenty of room for chairs, the picnic table, and the campground cooking area.
+Site #21 is a bit secluded from the other sites with trees and has plenty of room for chairs, a picnic table, and campground cooking.

-Other sites we’d recommend are Sites #15-19 in the first loop because of their clear water views and access, but admittedly, we only saw the first few loops on our walks.
+Other sites we’d recommend are Sites #15-19 in the first loop because of their clear water views and access.
+Admittedly, we only saw the first few loops on our walks, so there may be more!

 The campground was huuuuge!